2 killed when plane crashes into home in Dutchess County

-POUGHKEEPSIE, New York (WABC) -- Two people were killed when a plane crashed into a house in Dutchess County on Saturday afternoon, police said.
+POUGHKEEPSIE, New York (WABC) -- An investigation is underway after two people were killed when a plane crashed into a house in Dutchess County on Saturday afternoon.

 The FAA reports the Cessna T303, carrying three passengers, crashed into a house on South Smith Road near Poughkeepsie around 4:13 p.m.